Why I will no longer stay with my ex, or have him stay with me.

 Currently their relationship and bond is growing, which is great.

 It is also in our court orders that we provide accommodation to each other when we visit each other interstate for our daughter.
 I could put him up in a hotel when he is in Sydney, but I have allowed him to stay at my house so they can make the most of their time together.
 The other option is that I could stay in a hotel or with family or friends, and he could stay at my home with our daughter.
-But truth be told – I don’t want him alone in my space and in my home that I have set up for my daughter and I. He is also a snoop and I don’t trust him around my things.
+But truth be told – I don’t want him alone in my space and in the home that I have set up for my daughter and me.
+He is also a snoop and I don’t trust him around my things.

 Now my daughter is at an age where she is OK without me.
 I don’t HAVE to stay at his house when I’m in Perth.
 I have started staying with friends sometimes, or I stay in a hotel if the environment where the two of us are in the same space is too toxic for my daughter.
 Earlier this year I went on a trip by myself for six days whilst she had her time with her dad.

 There are however two issues that I have when I’m not staying with them.
-The first is that I worry for my daughter in regards to her dad’s patience (or rather lack of).
+The first is that I worry for my daughter in regard to her dad’s patience (or rather lack of it).
 He is not used to being around a small child so he often doesn’t cope with toddler antics very well.
 It can get very heated and I believe it is not an ideal situation for my daughter to be in.
-When I returned from my six day trip last time, my daughter was traumatised due to his behaviour.
+When I returned from my six-day trip last time, my daughter was traumatised due to his behaviour.
 I want to be able to comfort her and be an emotional support to her.
 At the same time, I know I have to accept that I have no control over what happens when my daughter is at her dad’s house.
 I am just very protective of her.

 Second of all, our interstate co-parenting lifestyle is expensive.
 Every time I fly us to Perth and back it costs me $1,200 in flights alone.
 Sometimes when I can’t stay with friends, I stay in a hotel so I am away to keep the peace.
 But then there are the additional expenses that add up – hiring a car, and food for example.
 It can easily add an extra $1,000 to my trip, and when I’m doing that several times a year, it can cost me over $8,000 a year.
 I could go on several fabulous holidays with my daughter instead with that money.

-It is a lose lose situation because if I stay with him, then I have to deal with his potential nastiness and aggression.
+It is a lose-lose situation because if I stay with him, then I have to deal with his potential nastiness and aggression.
 And I am potentially putting my daughter in a very toxic environment where she has to witness how horrible he is to me.
 If I don’t stay with him, then I have to potentially deal with the consequences of how my daughter is affected when he can’t manage his anger.
 I also have to spend a lot of money on hotels and extras when I could be using that money instead to take my daughter on a holiday or two (we had a wonderful holiday together in Fiji during the second time that her dad dropped out of the picture that you can read about here).

 I agree it may seem unusual to some, but I have been trying to create harmony in a pretty shitty situation.